squarebe/CV/README.md

 Experience
 ---

-I got 14 years of experience in logistics/warehousing on multiple levels, various environments, lots of employers, pluss a few years in a bakery while i adapting to this new country.
+I got 14 years of experience in logistics/warehousing on multiple levels, various environments, lots of employers, pluss a few years in a bakery while I adapting to this new country.

 Nokia Display Products Hungary (1996-1997),<br/>warehouse operative<br/>Nothing special just putting things from A to B, count them, etc...